DMDcoin/dmdv4migration/docs/governance.md

 the Ballot stays unfinalized, and can be finalized when there is enough DMD in the pool.

 ### Proposal fee

 The reading and analyzing of a proposal requires time and effort from the validators.
-In order to protect the system from spam, it is required to pay a proposal fee that goes into the maintenance pool.
+In order to protect the system from spam, it is required to pay a proposal fee that goes into the reinsert pot.
-The creation of new proposals is not limited to validators.
+The creation of generic new proposals is not limited to validators.
 Everyone who is willing to pay the proposal fee is allowed to do so.

-The value of the proposal fee has to be defined during the ongoing refinement process.
+The value of the initial proposal fee has to be defined during the ongoing refinement process.

 ### Voting System Upgrade

 Open Topic for now,
 need to get more insights in the POSDAO contracts.

+### Implementation Details

+There are 3 option how the execution of the voting could be done.
+- called by the epoch reward system at the end or the beginning of the epoch.
+- called by the system (node software implemation)
+- called by anyone

 ## Analysis of existing Solutions